 After spending an hour or so here, head to the city centre for dinner and drinks.
-You will love the ambience of Ljubljana in the late evening.
-The Prešernov trg Square, and the banks along the Ljubljanica River are stunning, and it comes alive with lights, and music.
+You will love the ambiance of Ljubljana in the late evening.
+The Prešernov trg Square and the banks along the Ljubljanica River are stunning, and it comes alive with lights, and music.

 We enjoyed a lovely dinner in the Petkovšek Embankment area (by the river).

 Day 2 of Slovenia Itinerary 7 days: Explore Ljubljana

 On day 2 of your Slovenia itinerary, wake up to breakfast, and don’t forget to try the Slovenian Cream Cake!

 If you stay at the Grand Union Hotel, breakfast will be included.
 They serve a huge variety of continental food and beverage selection.

 We do recommend stepping outside for breakfast on one of the days to try out a local cafe.
 Our favorite breakfast place in Ljubljana is the Le Petit Cafe.
 You can try homemade granola with dried fruits and it is served with yogurt or soy milk.